pchiorean/Indentz/lib/README.md

 ##### Returns:

-An object containing the geometric bounds of `page` and its parent spread, and of their margins, visible area and bleed, using the current measurement units:
+An object containing the geometric bounds of `page` and its parent spread, and of their margins, visible/safety area and bleed, using the current measurement units:

 ```js
 {